-10.60.
-CONFERENCES, CLUSTERS, COALITIONS, AREA SUBDIVISIONS, AND NETWORKS
+- 10.60.
+CONFERENCES, CLUSTERS, COALITIONS, AREA SUBDIVISIONS, AND NETWORKS - 10.61.

-- 10.61.
 Each synod may establish conferences, clusters, coalitions, area subdivisions, and networks as appropriate within its territory and in collaboration with other synods and partners as specified in the bylaws and continuing resolutions.
 The purpose of such groupings shall be to foster interdependent relationships for missional purposes among congregations, synods, the churchwide organization, and other partners. - 10.62.
 Each synod may establish such boards, committees, task forces, and other organizational forms as it deems necessary to carry out effectively the functions assigned to the synod. - 10.63.
 Each synod shall have an Executive Committee, a Consultation Committee, an Audit Committee, and a Committee on Discipline.
 Each synod also shall establish a Mutual Ministry Committee to provide support and counsel to the bishop. - 10.70.
 FISCAL POLICY - 10.71.
-Each synod shall remit to the churchwide organization a percentage of all donor-unrestricted receipts contributed to it by the congregations of the synod, such percentage to be determined by the Churchwide Assembly.
-Individual exceptions may be made by the Church Council upon request of a synod. - 10.72.
+Each synod shall remit to the churchwide organization a percentage or amount of all donor-unrestricted receipts contributed to it by the congregations of the synod.
+The actual percentage or amount shall be determined through individual consultations with each synod.
+Consultations may recognize and include receipts other than unrestricted receipts in establishing and reporting the synod's remittance to the churchwide organization. - 10.71.01.
+The percentage or amount determined by consultation shall be acted upon by the synod assembly as part of the adoption of the synod's budget.
+Should the synod assembly not approve the agreed upon percentage or amount, the synod and the churchwide organization should engage in a new consultation process to reach a mutually agreed upon percentage or amount of donor-unrestricted receipts or other receipts. - 10.71.02.
+The percentage or amount determined by consultation shall come to the Church Council for approval or a request to reopen consultation. - 10.72.
 Each synod shall arrange to have an annual audit of its financial records conducted by a certified public accountant firm selected by the Synod Council.
 The audited annual financial report shall be submitted by the synod to the churchwide Office of the Treasurer and to the congregations of the synod.
-Synodical financial reports shall be in a format approved by the churchwide Office of the Treasurer in order to attain uniformity in reporting. - 10.73.
-Each synod shall have the fiscal year of February 1 through January 31. - 10.74.
-Each synod shall maintain adequate, continuous insurance coverage in accordance with standards recommended by the churchwide organization.
-Insurance programs offered or endorsed by the churchwide organization shall be deemed to fulfill this obligation.
+Synodical financial reports shall be in a format approved by the churchwide Office of the Treasurer in order to attain uniformity in reporting.